rootandbeer/hacknotes/content/Walkthroughs/Corrosion 1 Vulnhub Walkthrough.md

 [https://www.vulnhub.com/entry/corrosion-1,730/](https://www.vulnhub.com/entry/corrosion-1,730/?ref=rootandbeer.com)

 The "Corrosion: 1" CTF challenge on VulnHub, though labeled as Easy, presented multiple layers of complexity, including service enumeration, [[Log Poisoning]], and [[Path Abuse]] to achieve root access.
 The initial foothold was gained through discovering and exploiting a vulnerable PHP script (randylogs.php) using [[Log Poisoning]] via an SFTP login.
-This allowed for remote command execution, leading to a [[Reverse Shell]].
+This allowed for remote command execution, leading to a [[_MOCS/Reverse Shells]].
 Privilege escalation involved identifying a world-readable backup file, cracking a password-protected ZIP file, and leveraging a [[Path Abuse]] vulnerability in a custom script to execute arbitrary commands as root.
 The challenge concluded with obtaining the root flag, showcasing a combination of enumeration, scripting, and privilege escalation techniques.

 **Run *[[Nmap]]* -A scan to discover ports 22 & 80 are open:**